DevExpress/devextreme-documentation/concepts/40 Angular Components/40 Common Features/10 Tree Shaking.md

 Tree shaking removes unused portions of source and library code to reduce the downloaded size of the application.

-Tree shaking already works if you import only the modules that you use in your application.
-For instance, the following import takes only the `DxButtonModule` from the `devextreme-angular` module:
+The tree shaking mechanism checks whether you import only the modules used in your application.
+For instance, the following import takes the `DxButtonModule` from the `devextreme-angular` module:

     <!--TypeScript-->
     import { DxButtonModule } from 'devextreme-angular';